 Keep a Lid on Credit Utilization

 A credit utilization ratio indicates the extent of the credit utilized in proportion to the limit offered to a borrower.
-You can be offered a credit limit of ₹80,000 on your credit card.
+You can be offered a credit limit of INR 80,000 on your credit card.
 But it does not mean you should use the entire portion.
 A higher limit utilization makes CIBIL perceive you as credit hungry and thus brings down your score.
-Keep the utilization ratio to below 50%-60% to get the score moving up all the time.
+Keep the utilization ratio below 30% to 40% to get the score moving up all the time.

 Pay Off Your Card Balance via Personal Loan

 Faced with a mounting credit card debt?
 Is this the reason for your default?
 You better then opt for a personal loan to pay off the card dues.
 Let me tell you that a personal loan comes with a much lower interest rate of 11%-25% compared to 30%-40% of credit cards.
 Your card balance gets paid off instantly with the same.
 In return, you can pay off your personal loan in easy EMIs, calculated at a lower interest rate.
 This will help you repay comfortably and raise your credit score in the process.

 Looking at the mounting debt, you could look to reduce it by signing the debt settlement agreement with the lender.
 No doubt, it will cut down the size of the debt.
 But doing so will indicate your inability to repay the debt, thereby adversely affecting your score and almost shutting the door for any fresh credit application.